Hole in the sky?

 Initial thoughts:

-- Touch pad is huge.
-Again, more like the size of the Macbook pro.
+• Touch pad is huge, or maybe just bigger than I'm use to.
+Again, more like the size of the Macbook pro, but just slightly smaller when I put them side by side.
 Not finicky.
 Zero issues and I actually like using it.
 My daily driver work mouse is an MX Master 4, and I found myself not using it as much and enjoying the touchpad.
+Multi touch features work without issues.

-- Audio is crazy.
+• Audio is crazy.
 4 Speakers total, two tweeters and two woofers give it a little thump and it's plenty loud.
 Speakers are on the sides of the keyboard.
+I was listening to a movie at medium volume and it felt like there was some level of surround sound software being used.
+Stereo music was way better than I thought.
+Second best sound I've ever heard on a laptop.

-- Performance in desktop tasks is great, better than my other laptop with the same specs I've reviewed previously.
+• Performance in desktop tasks is great, marginally better than my other laptop with similar specs I've reviewed previously.
 That laptop went to my wife, and has been her daily driver for over 2 years without any issues.
 MSI makes a great quality product at the high end, but this is on a different level.
-The price for that aforementioned laptop was almost $3000 USD.
+The price for that aforementioned laptop was almost $3000 USD, and this was almost $4000 new, not sure it would be worth that extra money just for superior build quality.

-- The only game I played was Overwatch, and It easily maxed everything out on Epic settings at 60hz, when hooked up to an external monitor 2k at 120hz was available at high settings, with everything turned up.
+• The only game I played was Overwatch, and It easily maxed everything out on Epic settings at 60hz, when hooked up to an external monitor 2k at 120hz was available at high settings, with everything turned up.
 Overall, color me impressed.
+Thermals drastically increased, as outlined below.

-- Heat-wise, the thermals are.. meh.
+• Heat-wise, the thermals are.. meh.
 The dock is louder than the laptop with two fans in it, so that's positive.
 I never experienced thermal throttling, (close!) but the keyboard area warms up quite a bit.
 My hands are always cold, so maybe this is a blessing.
-The laptop does have some internal heat piping that is impressive, but a hot chip like the 11900k, there is only so much you can do to cool it off under load.
+The laptop does have some internal heat piping that is impressive, but a hot chip like the 11900h, there is only so much you can do to cool it off under load.
+I have not been using a lap top cooling pad, but if it thermal throttles, I'll add that to the kit. *Edit* - Flying a little close to the sun with light gaming on a hard surface has verified what others said in reviews; it runs hot.
+85c watching 4k youtube videos with a bunch of Chrome tab open on High performance mode in the worst case is enough for me to invest in a high quality, silent, metal, cooling solution for office work which will arrive tomorrow and I will report on that then.

-- Battery life is really good if you keep the settings optimized for longer use.
+• Battery life is really good if you keep the settings optimized for longer use.
 I just attended a meeting where I was using a large screen as a second monitor to give a presentation for about 45 minutes, then a one hour zoom.
-Still had 2.5 hours of battery left.
-Not sure what all the reviews talking about terrible battery life were talking about.
+Still had 1.5 hours of battery left.
+Not sure what all the reviews talking about terrible battery life were talking about because this is right about what I expected.
+If you are gaming on this laptop, your battery will not last which is obvious.

-- I had to disable the on-board Intel Iris graphics to get the RTX video card to stay on for Overwatch, then strangely, I had to enable it again when framerate dropped.
-When the onboard video is disabled in favor of the 3060ti, both disappear from the control panel as a selectable device.
-The sweet spot is to touch nothing and just hope for the best.
+• I had to disable the on-board Intel Iris graphics to get the RTX video card to stay on for Overwatch, then strangely, I had to enable it again when framerate dropped.
+When the onboard video is disabled in favor of the 3050ti, both disappear from the control panel as a selectable device.
+The sweet spot is to touch nothing and just hope for the best, and let the application decide what is going on.

-I've only had this PC about a week, and I'm phasing out my old laptop currently, which an HP Walmart special with an 11th gen i7, on board graphics, and 16gb ram that has been sat on in key West, run over, and generally just treated like total shit for 4 years of loyal service.
+I've only had this PC about a a month, and I'm phasing out my old laptop currently, which an HP Walmart special with the fake 11th gen garbage i7 ( I could go on forever about this one), on board graphics, and 16gb ram that has been sat on in key West, run over by a golf cart, and generally just treated like total shit for 4 years of loyal service.
 For a $500 laptop I could not really ask for more, except now I know I can definitely ask for more.
-Life is too short to not have a premium laptop that feels like oiled machinery when opening, has the durability of solid steel, and looks like a modern device from a sci-fi movie.
+I feel lucky when I take this out of my bag to begin my work day, it really makes me day easier in terms of functional quality of life.
+I run around 12 Chrome tabs of different windows, of varying complexity, and this PC does exactly what I need.
+Speaking of: Life is too short to not have a premium laptop that feels like cold steel machinery when opening, has the durability of a 1980's Toyota pickup, and looks like a modern device from a sci-fi movie.
 As mentioned previously, this is my dream laptop.
-I don't want a 17 inch, I want this one specifically with these exact specs, and it does not hurt that it is like new and was so damn cheap.
-The dock was this insane added bonus that would normally be $179.99 at best buy, and I use multiple monitors at work, so this is perfect for me.
+I recently had the option to take a used Mac Book Pro from 2019, which is a good machine, and has tons of features I like, but nothing like this in terms of overall performance.
+I want a Windows machine with specs that are not hindered and turned down.
+I don't want a 17 inch, I want this one specifically with these exact specs or similar, and it does not hurt that it is like new and was so damn cheap.
+The dock was this insane added bonus that would normally be $179.99 on Amazon, and I use multiple monitors (Acer Predator XB32u) at work, so this is perfect for me.
 Mileage may vary obviously.

 8.7/10